FORGE: Force-Guided Exploration for Robust Contact-Rich Manipulation under Uncertainty: FORGE: Robust Search under Uncertainty

 \subsection{Dynamics Randomization}

 To successfully deploy policies trained in simulation, it is important that the trajectory distribution experienced during training is similar to what it would be when deployed: $p(\tau^{real}|\pi_{\theta}, \Psi^{real}) \approx p(\tau^{sim}|\pi_{\theta}, \Psi^{sim})$.
 The difference between these distributions is usually referred to as the \emph{sim-to-real gap}.
-To gain insight into why minimizing the gap is important, specifically for contact-rich tasks, we can look more deeply into how trajectories are sampled: From this equation, we see the dynamics parameters can impact both the next-state and observation distributions.
-For the same action, different dynamics parameters can lead to parts being in different locations.
-Further, similar actions may lead to different observed contact forces.

-The \emph{sim-to-real} gap is usually handled by (1) system identification (Sys-ID) \cite{ljung1998system} or (2) dynamics randomization (DR) \cite{peng_sim--real_2018, beltran2020variable}.
+This gap is usually handled by (1) system identification (Sys-ID) \cite{ljung1998system} or (2) dynamics randomization (DR) \cite{beltran2020variable, peng_sim--real_2018}.
 The goal of Sys-ID is to tune $\Psi^{sim}$ to be close to $\Psi^{real}$.
 This itself is a complicated tuning procedure that may need to be redone for every new set of parts.

 Instead, we follow the DR approach which learns policies that are \emph{robust} to a wide range of dynamics parameters.
-Concretely, we optimize a version of Eq. \ref{eq:background-objective} where: The integral is approximated with Monte Carlo samples from a randomization distribution (see Appendix \ref{app:randomization} for values).
-The next subsections describe the variables that are randomized (at the beginning of each episode).
+Concretely, we optimize a version of Eq. \ref{eq:background-objective} where: The integral is approximated with Monte Carlo samples from a randomization distribution.
+We now describe the variables that are randomized (see App. \ref{app:randomization} for values).